Gray Fox

 • The tree-climbing ability of the Gray fox is well known; it can climb vertical tree trunks.

 • Gray foxes climb trees to escape from predators, as well as to catch prey.
 Sometimes they choose to nap in a sunny patch up in a tree.
-They will occasionally use a hollow tree for a den well above the ground, in which to raise a litter.
+They will occasionally use a hollow tree for a den well above the ground, in which to raise their young.

-• When climbing down from trees, these foxes will either go backwards down a tree which is vertical or run head-first along more slanted trees to the ground.
+• When climbing down from trees, these foxes will either go backwards down a tree that is vertical or run head-first along more slanted trees to the ground.

 • Gray foxes have a characteristic bark that they usually repeat four or five times.
 It also squeals and growls.